barob1n/crawlR/README.md

 ## Description

- Utilizes the curl package to crawl through a list of user supplied websites to given depth.
+ Batch based web crawler that utilizes the asynchronous features of R' curl package to crawl through a list of user supplied websites.

- Unlesss overriden, crawlR observes robots.txt.
+ Basic process is:
+ 1. Inject seeds into LinkDB.
+ 2. Generate a fetch list from LinkDB.
+ 3. Fetch links from fetch list.
+ 4. Update LinkDB with fetched links.
+ 4. Repeat.

 ## Usage